Plan your Trip

 Big Sky: Stay in a mountain chalet at the 320 Guest Ranch, 12 miles south of Big Sky.

-West Yellowstone: Keep it cheap with a log hostel bunk at the timber-laden Madison Hotel.
+West Yellowstone: Keep it cheap with a log hostel bunk at the historic, timber-laden Madison Hotel.

 IF YOU’RE STAYING IN COOKE CITY OR SILVER GATE:

-The Grand Canyon of the Yellowstone lives up to its hyperbolic name.
-Warm-hued canyon walls plunge down as much as 1200 feet into a rushing, churning river with two massive waterfalls, which are audible for miles.
-Take the North Rim Drive to a series of canyon overlooks, all of which are worthwhile.
-If you only have time for one, take the half-mile trail to Brink of the Lower Falls, which puts you right on the edge of a 300-foot roaring waterfall.
-If you’ve got more time, hike as much of the easy North Rim Trail as you like.
+Embark on a wildlife safari in your own car through Lamar Valley, where bison roam, wolves prowl and the occasional bear lumbers by.
+Then drive to Tower Junction, where you’ll turn south for a quick peek at Tower Falls.
+Make your way to the Grand Canyon of the Yellowstone, where thundering waterfalls plunge into vibrant canyon walls.
+Take the North Rim Drive to a series of canyon overlooks, and if you only have time for a short hike, take the half-mile trail to Brink of the Lower Falls, which puts you right on the edge of a 300-foot roaring waterfall.
+If you’ve got more time, hike as much of the easy North Rim Trail as you’d like.

 Silver Gate (just a few miles from Cooke City): Marvel at the antique touches (like vintage stoves) of the Silver Gate Cabins, built in the ’30s.